 It turns out, doors are pretty complicated.
 And getting all of those complicated parts inside the door through a few small holes and slots is quite the puzzle.
 Both in taking them apart and in putting them back together.
-But I have defeated them.
+But I have emerged victorious.

 So first, I have to say I got a ton of good info from 68vert’s blog on tearing down the doors. (found here).
 That was a great intro into learning how the doors all come together.
 The 68 doors are very similar to the 67 with just minor differences.

 For my project, I had the doors replaced when the body work was done, rather than dealing the the normal skin rust in the lower front corner, as well as an abundance of surface rust on the interior texture.
 In restoring the doors, I realize just how much it cost me to leave it outside for a couple years, waiting to get around to getting it running again.
 Lots of pitting in the window chrome and surface rust on the interior metal areas.

 Here you can see the heavy pitting in the chrome on the vent window as well as the surface rust across the top inside of the door.
 Clearly I need to replace the warn arm rest/handle and other chrome as well.

 One of the previous owners didn’t address a broken door stop on the driver side, causing the door to open too far and crush a groove into the door skin itself.